swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 Full instructions can be found [here](https://docs.oracle.com/en/graalvm/enterprise/21/docs/getting-started/#r).

-When installing the R language module, it is best to consult the installation page, above, as thwere are a number of prerequisites that need to be installed.
+When installing the R language module, it is best to consult the installation page, above, as there are a number of prerequisites that need to be installed.

 ### Install Visual Studio Code